Granshmeyr/Product-Database-Builder/README.md

 ## Important Notes

 This application utilizes `gspread` to interact with the Google Sheets API.
-This requires creation of a credentials file as outline in https://docs.gspread.org/en/latest/oauth2.html#for-bots-using-service-account.
+This requires creation of a credentials file as outlined in https://docs.gspread.org/en/latest/oauth2.html#for-bots-using-service-account.

 Utilized APIs are:
 * https://www.upcitemdb.com/